-Lawmakers, aides and others sheltering inside Capitol describe chaos
+Lawmakers, aides and others sheltering inside Capitol describe chaos; at least 1 dead

 BOMB THREAT CAUSES 2 BRIEF CAPITOL BUILDING EVACUATIONS AS DC PROTESTS ERUPT DURING ELECTORAL COUNT

-Fox News has learned that a shooting victim was transported from the Capitol shortly before 3 p.m.
-Police later said that a civilian was wounded but offered few other details.
+Fox News has learned that a female shooting victim was transported from the Capitol shortly before 3 p.m.
+At around 6 p.m., they reported that she had died from her wounds.

 Videos shared on Twitter appeared to show a woman being treated for a gunshot wound to the neck in what looked to be a Capitol hallway.